-The primary purpose of the project is to help: the Homeless Persons with HIV/AIDS Persons with Disabilities Public Housing Needs programs responsible for direct client services with the administrative costs associated with operating a program.
+The project sponsor administrative expenses are distributed to project sponsors in each to assist programs responsible for direct client services with the administrative costs associated with operating a program.
 Each project sponsor receives 7% of their overall award to be spent for costs associated with general management, executive oversight, coordination, strategic programmatic planning and reporting.